S'pore reports 9,420 new Covid-19 cases, 1,272 patients hospitalised

-But there were also four deaths, the Ministry of Health (MOH) said in its nightly update on case numbers.
+But there were also four deaths on Sunday, the Ministry of Health (MOH) said in its nightly update on case numbers.

 Another 1,272 people were hospitalised with Covid-19, up from the 1,206 cases on Saturday.
 This is the ninth day in a row that hospitalisation numbers have crossed the 1,000 mark.